Thursday, July 7, 2016

 Why am I pondering all this now?
 As I write this, Baltimore is sweeping up the wreckage of a race riot, the most recent in a string of violence that stretches back to Ferguson, or perhaps even back to the shooting of Trayvon Martin three years ago.

-Jesse Jackson did no one any favors by coining that phrase“African American.”
+Jesse Jackson did no one any favors by coining that phrase “African American.”
 But then Jackson, like his partner in crime Al Sharpton, doesn’t spend a lot of time thinking about improving race relations.
 If Jackson or Sharpton have taught us anything about race, it’s that, whenever racial violence breaks out, the most dangerous place to be is standing in between them and the nearest TV camera.

 ‘African American police officer kills English-German-Australian-American man.’

 All three were born in Africa and now live here.
+To my mind, that makes them African American.

 Calling someone African American because of their skin color is actually pejorative.
 Racists persist in using insulting terms for black people that include references to jungles and spears.
 What continent do you most associate with jungles and spears?
 Some soldiers returning from the middle east refer to their enemies with pejorative terms that include references to sand, camels, and turbans.
 Iraqis I’ve met in this country describe themselves as Persians, not ‘Mideast Desert Americans.’